mars-research/cs5460/content/homework/hw3-boot-into-c/_index.md

 # Homework 3: Boot into C

-This assignment will teach you to build a minimal bootable code that boots on real hardware into C. Technically, you can do this assignment on any operating system that supports the Unix API and can run Qemu (CADE machines, your laptop that runs Linux or Linux VM, and even MacOS, etc.). **You don't need to set up xv6 for this assignment, but if you're running on CADE you'll have to install QEMU**, see [QEMU setup instructions](./xv6-setup.md).
-Submit your programs and the shell through
-Gradescope (see instructions at the bottom of this page).
+This assignment will teach you to build a minimal bootable code that boots on real hardware into C. Technically, you can do this assignment on any operating system that allows you to use GCC, make and QEMU (CADE machines, your laptop that runs Linux or Linux VM, e.g., WSL on Windows, and even MacOS with cross compilation via nix, etc.). **You don't need to set up xv6 for this assignment, but if you're running on CADE you'll have to install QEMU**, see [QEMU setup instructions](../../xv6-setup).
+Submit your code through Gradescope (see instructions at the bottom of this page).

 > **NOTE: YOU CANNOT PUBLICLY RELEASE SOLUTIONS TO THIS HOMEWORK.** It's ok to show your work to your future employer as a private Git repo, however any public release is prohibited.
 For Mac / OSX users: the support of 32-bit applications is deprecated in the latest version of your system.
 So if you already updated